ajherchenroder/live-bootstrap-with-lfs/README.rst

 bootstrap.
 It is also recommended that you download the live-bootstrap and lfs source files locally.
 I store them on a web server on my local NAS.
 To use a local repository search for "#local" in the lfs_setup.sh script located in /steps/lfs. modify the links to point to the local repository.
 I also recommend creating an additional partition.
-The partition would be used to build any of the follow on distributions that are being worked on.
+The extra partition would be used to build any of the follow on distributions that are being worked on.

 How to use: